xraypy/xraylarch/doc/xafs/xanes.rst

  * making sure that the peaks overlap but do not exchange or become coincident.

-The XAS Viewer application helps with many of the tasks, and it is highly recommended that you start with this GUI.
+The XAS Viewer application helps with each of the tasks, and it is highly recommended that you start with this GUI.

 Linear Combination Analysis
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~